kcajj/kcajj.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I study Computational Biology and Bioinformatics @ETHZ.
-I am a science and technology enthusiast who is addicted to learning new things, for this reason I am into interdisciplinary fields.
+I am a software enthusiast driven by a passion for biology and a relentless curiosity for learning.
 {style="text-align: justify;"}